 NewYork-Presbyterian’s HIV clinics have provided care for 35 years, from the earliest days of the AIDS epidemic.
 And Drs.
 Gordon and Merrick were there almost from the start.

 Dr. Gordon was a medical resident when he began treating patients at the Comprehensive Health Program, now comprising three HIV clinics: one for adults, another for teens, and a third for women, children, and young adults at NewYork-Presbyterian/Columbia University Irving Medical Center.

 Dr. Merrick, meanwhile, finished his medical residency on a Friday in 1991 and began working that Monday at the Center for Special Studies, which has two adult HIV clinics: one at NewYork-Presbyterian/Weill Cornell Medical Center and the other in the Chelsea neighborhood of Manhattan.

-Today, they serve as medical directors of these programs, and in commemoration of World AIDS Day on December 1, Health Matters is sharing the reflections of Drs.
-Merrick and Gordon about the clinics’ decades of HIV care — from the darkest days of the AIDS crisis to today’s intensified focus on ending the epidemic.
+Today, they serve as medical directors of these programs, and in commemoration of World AIDS Day on Dec.
+1, Health Matters is sharing the reflections of Drs.
+Merrick and Gordon about the clinics’ legacy of HIV care — from the darkest days of the AIDS crisis to today’s intensified focus on ending the epidemic.